owuordickson/feature-selection-w-gps/README.md

-# feature-selection-w-gps
+# Feature Selection with Gradual Patterns

-Feature Selection with Gradual Patterns
+In this work, we show how to perform feature selection for Machine Learning models using gradual patterns (GPs).